tari-project/tari-dot-com/_lessons/add_new_localizations.md

 If you already have a GitHub account, you can skip this step.
 To sign up to GitHub, follow the instructions provided at GitHub’s documentation site (https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 While the steps may vary over time, you will need to perform the following actions:
-* Provide your desired username, password and email address
+* Provide your desired username, password, and email address
 * Verify your email address

 Once you’re done, you’ll be redirected to the GitHub dashboard.

 While not necessary for this guide, a useful introduction to basic development concepts is the Hello World tutorial (https://docs.github.com/en/get-started/start-your-journey/hello-world) provided by GitHub.
-This tutorial introduces new users to the basics of development within GitHub and covers basic concepts such as repos, branches, commits and more.
+This tutorial introduces new users to the basics of development within GitHub and covers basic concepts such as repos, branches, commits, and more.

 ## Step 2 - Check the current localizations
-Before you start working, you need to check if the localization you want add already exists or not.
+Before you start working, you need to check if the localization you want to add already exists or not.
 The quickest way to do this is to go to the [Tari Universe locales folder](https://github.com/tari-project/universe/tree/main/public/locales) and look through the currently available localizations.

 If the one you wanted to add already exists, you can still contribute!
 Localization requires writers, proofreaders, and editors; all are necessary to ensure quality translations.
 You can simply work on an existing localization you're interested in.
 We’ll explain this in more detail in Step 4.

 ## Step 3 - Forking the Tari Universe repo
 Next, we will fork the Tari Universe repo.
-Forking the Tari repo allows you to create your own copy of the the Tari Universe codebase, independent of the original project.
-This will allow you to safely modify the codebase without impact the main project.
+Forking the Tari repo allows you to create your copy of the Tari Universe codebase, independent of the original project.
+This will allow you to safely modify the codebase without impacting the main project.

 Make sure you are logged into your GitHub account, then navigate to the Tari Universe repo **[here](https://github.com/tari-project/universe)**.
 Look to the top-right corner of the screen for the **Fork** button.

 <img src="../assets/lessons/img/adding-languages/forking_process.png" width=600>

-Click on the drop-down and note that forks available.
+Click on the drop-down and note the forks available.
 It should be blank.
 Click on the **Create a new fork** option to bring up the **Create a new fork** page.

 <img src="../assets/lessons/img/adding-languages/new_fork_form.png" width=600>

 When filling out the form, keep the following in mind:
 * The owner should be your GitHub username
 * The repo name will be automatically filled in based on the repo name from the existing project.
 Leave it as is.
-* You can provide a description of the projection.
+* You can provide a description of the project.
 Descriptions and comments are a good habit to get into, so fill this out with a suitable description of the localization you are adding.
-* Make sure the **Copy the main branch only** is checked.
+* Make sure the **Copy the main branch only** option is checked.
 If you uncheck the option, you will copy all available branches from the existing repo, which will make things difficult to manage.

 Click the **Create fork** button to continue.

 Once you’ve done so, there’ll be a brief delay while GitHub creates the fork.
 Once done, you’ll be redirected to the new fork’s home page.
 Look at the top-left corner, and you should see something that reads **[Your Username]/[Your Repo Name]**.
 This is a good way to check that you are on the right repo.
-Additionally, you’ll see a message under the repo that reads, “forked from tari-project/universe”, which let’s you know which project you forked from, and is a quick indicator that you’re on your fork.
+Additionally, you’ll see a message under the repo that reads, “forked from tari-project/universe” and is a quick indicator that you’re on your fork.

 <img src="../assets/lessons/img/adding-languages/new_fork_created.png" width=600>